 If you’re not ready to commit to a hub controller, you’re looking at devices that can connect directly to your home’s wireless network.
-And when it comes to light switches, it’s really a choice between the Belkin Wemo Light Switch and the TP-Link Smart Wi-Fi Light Switch.
-Both score well in our reviews and matchup fairly similar, but only one light switch can be declared the winner in this battle.
+And when it comes to light switches, two of the most popular choices are the Belkin Wemo Light Switch and the TP-Link Smart Wi-Fi Light Switch.
+Both score well in our reviews and match-up fairly similar, but only one light switch can be declared the winner in this battle.
 Let’s break it down.

 Both companies feature a near identical physical design that mirrors the popular decorator light switches that are popping up in newer homes.
 Both devices act more as a button than a light switch where the bottom half will press in to turn on or off the switch.
 Both feature a clean white design with a screw-less faceplate.
 The difference comes in the light.
 The WeMo Light Switch lights up when the switch is on and has another tiny night light that will illuminate when the room is dark so that you’re not tripping over things finding the switch.
 The TP-Link works in an opposite manner where the LED lights up when the switch is off.
 It doesn’t have it’s own nightlight when the room is dark (although if the switch controls the lighting in your room, it theoretically can work as your nightlight).
 The advantage has to go to WeMo as it just makes more sense for the light to be on when the switch is on.